 Most people have come across dishes containing Crawfish or even just consisting of solely Crawfish; it is a fairly common food.
-However, there is more to Crawfish than meets the eye!
-Crawfish can taste very differently depending on a number of factors.

-With different varieties of Crawfish, various ways of cooking it and different edible parts of the Crawfish itself, it can be difficult to pinpoint what Crawfish actually tastes like.
-The simple answer- delicious!
-But if you're looking for a more detailed answer, keep reading!
+With different varieties of Crawfish, various ways of cooking it and different edible parts of the Crawfish itself, it can be difficult to pinpoint what does Crawfish tastes like?.

 What Is Crawfish?